amar47shah/amar47shah.github.com/posts/2016-03-28-lambdaconf-yarvin.markdown

 deeply opposes Yarvin, but will attend LambdaConf 2016.
 Can I bear to leave them there alone, when I could be there to stand with them?

-There's only one thing I know for sure; the joy I felt at being selected to speak at LambdaConf has entirely dissipated.
+There's only one thing I know for sure: the joy I felt at being selected to speak at LambdaConf has entirely dissipated.
 If I'm there, I expect to feel like I'm there because I need to be, not because I want to be.